hms-dbmi-cellenics/api/README.md

 ## Deployment

-The api is deployed as a Helm chart to an AWS-managed Kubernetes cluster and is running on a non-fargate node.
-The deployment is handled by the cluster Helm operator, Flux and the [API Github Actions workflow](https://github.com/hms-dbmi-cellenics/api/blob/master/.github/workflows/ci.yaml).
-The API Github Actions workflow pushes new API images to ECR and adds API-specific configurations to the [nodejs Helm chart](https://github.com/hms-dbmi-cellenics/iac/tree/master/charts/nodejs), that is used for the deployment of the API and the UI.
+The API is deployed as a Helm chart to an AWS-managed Kubernetes cluster.
+The deployment is handled by the cluster Helm operator and the [API Github Actions workflow](https://github.com/hms-dbmi-cellenics/api/blob/master/.github/workflows/ci.yaml).

+During a deployment, API Github Actions workflow does the following:
+- It pushes new API images to ECR.
+- Adds API-specific configurations to the [nodejs Helm chart](https://github.com/hms-dbmi-cellenics/iac/tree/master/charts/nodejs), that is used for the deployment of the API.
+Pushes those API-specific configuration changes in [releases/](https://github.com/hms-dbmi-cellenics/iac/tree/master/releases) folder in iac, under the relevant environment.